LordDarkHelmet/DynamicScripts/README.md

 You can now setup a dynamic miner with one line!
 Example: (<i>be sure to replace the address with your scrape address</i>)

-<code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sh dynSimpleSetup.sh -s DJnERexmBy1oURgpp2JpzVzHcE17LTFavD</code>
+<code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sudo sh dynSimpleSetup.sh -s DJnERexmBy1oURgpp2JpzVzHcE17LTFavD</code>

 The above line will download the latest startup script which can:
  * Create miners